 What Lessons Can We Learn from the Last Great Cooling-off Period?
 0522 - The story involves volcanoes, the oceans, variation in the sun’s output, and depopulation in the Americas from germs brought by Columbus and his successors.

-Global Warming 55 Million Years Ago Could Hint at Our Scorching Future 0821 - Methane hydrates from the ocean floor unleashed average global surface tremperatues 11°C hotter than today.
+Global Warming 55 Million Years Ago Could Hint at Our Scorching Future 0821 - Methane hydrates from the ocean floor unleashed average global surface tremperatures 11°C hotter than today.
 Consequences included hungrier insects, oceanic extinctions, rapid evolution, shrinking mammals, and strange new rains (water vapor transport from equator to poles) and danger zones, as ocean oxygen levels plummeted.

 The Alarming Power of Melting Arctic Ice 0621 - At least 25 times in the past 120,000 years, Dansgaard-Oeschger events warmed Greenland more than 10°C in just a few decades.
 Widespread and rapid melting of ice in the Greenland, Norwegian, and Iceland Seas seem to have preceeded these rapid meltings.
 This sea ice melting allowed warm Atlantic water to penetrate northward, triggering or amplifying the warming air around Greenland.